SWI-Prolog/packages-ssl/cryptolib.md

 ## Cryptographically secure random numbers {#crypto-random}

-Many cryptographic applications require the availability of numbers that are  sufficiently unpredictable.
+Almost  all  cryptographic  applications  require  the  availability  of numbers that are sufficiently  unpredictable.
 Examples are the creation of  keys,  nonces  and  salts.
 With this  library,  you  can  generate cryptographically strong pseudo-random numbers for such use cases:

   * [[crypto_n_random_bytes/2]]

-## Hashes and digests {#crypto-hash}
+## Hashes {#crypto-hash}

 A **hash**, also called **digest**, is  a way to verify the integrity of data.
 In typical  cases, a hash is significantly shorter  than the data